Opera Company of Middlebury: History

 The company now annually presents two productions (in June and October) under the artistic direction of Douglas Anderson.
 Its production manager is Mary Longey.
-After their 2019 production of Tosca the OCM did not do any live performances until their production of The Maid of Orleans in October of 2021 because of the COVID-19 pandemic.
+After their 2019 production of Tosca the OCM did not do any live performances until their production of The Maid of Orleans in October 2021 because of the COVID-19 pandemic.
 For 2020, OCM produced a version of Candide which was filmed in sections with videographer Tim Joy, and included narration by former Vermont Governor Jim Douglas.